Dun & Bradstreet Rating

 The D&B Rating consists of two parts, namely the ‘financial strength’ code (based on the net equity) and the ‘Risk factor’ to reflect the risk, when you enter into transactions with a company.
 The Risk Factor varies from 1 (minimum risk: continue the transaction) to 4 (significant risk: only do business on a secured basis).

 The ‘maximum credit’ rating

 On the basis of the D&B Rating, we can make a recommendation about the maximum amount of credit that can be granted for a specific company.
 The “Risk Factor” is the most important part of this assessment.
 The business activities and the size of the company are decisive, so that not only the current position of the company is reflected, but also the economic and industrial trend.
 The assessment of the maximum available credit is a dynamic indication, which is continuously updated.

-You will find the unique D&B Rating in the D&B Business Information Reports.
+You will find the unique D&B Rating in a D&B Business Information Report.

 The ‘financial strength’ table

 10.000.000 – 24.999.999

 150.000 – 299.999